 Elizabeth (Liz) C. Lockwood

-Global clients track regulatory changes to understand how new rules impact their businesses.
-Liz Lockwood advises clients on government investigations and related civil litigation, including issues involving Foreign Corrupt Practices Act (FCPA) violations, bribery, domestic and international cartels, data breaches, and data privacy.
+In her general practice, Liz advises clients on large-scale data breach litigation and a variety of government investigations, including issues involving Foreign Corrupt Practices Act (FCPA) violations, bribery, domestic and international cartels and data privacy.

-While in law school, Liz interned at the U.S. Attorney's Office for the District of Columbia and Human Rights First, and worked as a summer associate at Hogan Lovells.
-Liz also served as a Notes Editor for the Georgetown Journal of International Law.
+While in law school, Liz interned at the U.S. Attorney's Office for the District of Columbia and Human Rights First, and served as a Notes Editor for the Georgetown Journal of International Law.
 Prior to law school, Liz worked as a Special Projects Manager for the Chicago 2016 Olympic Bid Committee and as a Projects Manager for Ryan Specialty Group, LLC.

 Represented major insurance company in multi-district litigation related to sophisticated cyber attack.